nikitavoloboev/data/focusing/rules.md

 - Set [goals](../focusing/focusing.md).
 [Plan](../macOS/apps/fantastical.md).
 Execute.
 - Don't waste time.
 Build [ideas](../ideas/ideas.md).
 Learn.
 Cut out noise (analytics, likes..).
 - [Share](../sharing/sharing.md).
 [Write](../writing/writing.md).
 Be honest.
 - Be very aggressive in cutting any kind of distractions when working.
 Pure focus on task at hand.
-Have scheduled breaks.
+Have timed breaks.
 - Don't context switch unless it's necessary.
 Don't visit blocked sites and apps when **focusing**.
 Don't touch the phone unless necessary.
 - Spend mindful time on the phone.
 Listen to podcasts/books/chat.
 Don't waste time on things that can be done better on mac.
 - When **focusing**, do the task at hand and nothing else.
 [Break problems down](../research/solving-problems.md).
 Solve them.
 - Be mindful of my habits and temptations.
 Don't succumb to them and keep my focus.
 Do things with purpose.
 - Do quick exercise bursts during the day to regain focus.
 Move around & explore new environments for inspiration.
-- On weekly reviews, observe time I spent in in Timing and cut it out with [Focus](https://heyfocus.com).
+- On weekly reviews, observe time I spent in Timing and cut it out with [Focus](https://heyfocus.com).
 - Use one screen on mac.
 It's easier to context switch and keep focus.
 - Don't listen to distracting music or sounds when focusing.
 Use [Noizio](http://noiz.io) & [Dark Noise](https://darknoise.app) and listen to Rain, Fire or similar sounds.
 Or play a song from [Focus playlist](https://open.spotify.com/playlist/0ESjwZeTcHOWzY3FYO5zs5?si=KhAd2yhvRSGOADmRObkM7w).
 Or have nothing playing at all.
 - Use noise canceling headphones to minimize distractions.